radeshgovind-2005/radeshgovind-2005/README.md

 I work mostly on the backend.
 I like understanding how things actually work under the hood — distributed systems, how AI agents interact with the systems around them.

 Right now I'm deep in the MCP (Model Context Protocol) ecosystem and building my final year project.
-Still learning.

 ---